data-gymnasia/courses/content/intro-probability/content.md

 ---
 > id: step-113

-*Solution*.
-My estimate of the mean and variance are $0.6$ and $0.1$, [respectively](gloss:respectively).
+*Solution.* My estimate of the mean and variance are $0.6$ and $0.1$, [respectively](gloss:respectively).
 The value 0.6 appears to be around the balance point of the points on the number line, and the squared deviation from 0.6 is very small for a couple of the points and as large as about 0.15 for others.

 Calculating the mean exactly using `{jl} m = mean([0.245, 0.874, 0.998, 0.567, 0.482])`, we get a value of 0.6332.
 Calculating the variance exactly using `{jl} mean([(a-m)^2 for a in A])` (where $A$ is the array above), we get a value of 0.074.
 Therefore, my estimate was a little high.